GET INSPIRED TALKS (“GIT”)

 - Our stakeholders’ experience– We strive to give our attendees, speakers, partners, suppliers, and team members a red-carpet experience at every touchpoint.
 There is little traffic beyond the extra mile.

 - Our distribution– We distribute each speaker’s talk through 3 channels: from the stage, video and e-book.

 - Our professionalism– Our team is made up of paid professionals who deliver excellence in all that they do; we do not rely on volunteers.

 - Our brand– We are building a global brand that evokes images in heads and feelings in hearts around one idea: Making Action Happen

 - Our ambition – We are building and inspiring a global community of caring and concerned optimists.
-By 2030 we will produce at least 2 events in each of 400 major cities to inspire 1 billion brave actions.
+By 2030 we will produce at least 2 events in each of 400 major cities to inspire 1 billion actions that help humanity.